KingVendrick98/SoftUni-JS-Angular-Frameworks-2020-App/Client/README.md

 #
-# SellAngGo-Angular-App

-## **Introduction**

-###
-# SellAngGo
+# SellAndGo-App

- **is a Web Application, created with AngularJS/CLI and using Node.js and database MongoDB for the backend.
-Started January 2020/ SoftUni.**
+### SellAndGo is a Web Application, created using Angular framework for the user interface, a local server built using Node.js and MongoDB for the back-end.
+It is made as a project for the Angular Framework course exam in SoftUni.

-## **Description**
+##
+# Summary

-The project is a kind of a sale/offer website where the users can list offers, buy and sell items.
-It displays created offers and allows users to interract with eachother.
-Two types of roles are implemented in this project: admin , user(regular user with no admin rights).
+The Application  is similar to a trade/sell website where the users can list offers, buy and sell items.
+Much like &quot; Aliexpress.com &quot; and &quot;Amazon.com&quot; it displays user offers and allows the clients to interact with each other.
+There are two types of roles are implemented in this project: Admin and user(regular user with no admin rights).
 Depending on the role you can have access to different parts and functionalities.
 Users: can create offers and view all available offers including their own in details.
 Admins: including the regular users rights they can create, edit and delete all offers in the database.

-## **Strucutre**
+##
+# Build

-3 main parts:
+# 3 main parts:

 - public
 - private
 - administrative

-The public part is visible just for non-authentication:
+1. **Public part** - which is accessible to everyone, without authentication.
+Every visitor can:

 - Home page background with no functionality
-- Home button leading nowhere yet
+- View the Home page (by clicking the brand logo);
 - Sign In button ( leading to signin form)
 - Sign Up button ( leading to signup form)

-The private part is available to registered users only:
+1. **Private part** - only for logged in users.
+After successful registration using the given(by the user) credentials, he can use the full functionality of the application:

-- Home page is now different static page(greeting).
+- View the Home page
-- All products button - leads to a page where the offers from all users are listed
-- My product button - leads to a page where the current users offers are listed
+- View All products (by clicking All products button), see all products from users;
+- View My products (by clicking My products button), see your listed products;
 - Create product button - leads to a creation form for an offer
-- Offers can be viewed in detail by having a details button(leads to details page)
+- view details about each product by clicking its Details button;
 -  Logout button

-The administrative part is available to users with the role &quot;Admin&quot;:
+1. **Administrative part** - nly for admins.
+When the database is initiated for the first time, the server automatically seeds a user with Email: _admin@admin.com_, password _Admin_ and role Admin.
+He has the following functions:

+- View the Home page, All products, See own products
+- Create new offers using the Create product button
-- Delete button on each offer in the Details page list(deletes the offer from DB)
+- Delete button on each offer in the Details page list(deletes the offer from DB without hesitate)
 - Edit button on each offer in the Details page list(leads to edit offer form and updates the changes on the current offer after submit)

-An Admin is manually seeded into the database:

-- Admin(with admin rights): Email: [admin@admin.com](mailto:admin@admin.com) Name: Admin Password: Admin
+- Logout button

+**Additionally**  the app offers Sign In page, Sign Up page, Logout option, Home page, Create offer, All products, Details.

 ## **Installation**